NE1W01F/Web-Proxy/README.md

 - Making a way of monitoring Internet trafic and loging it in a TXT file (this is so that we can inprove the ad blocking)
 - It needs to support HTTP and HTTPS (this is so we can view the trafic and load the page)
 - Needs to have a Login for the socks5 proxy (this is for securty)
-- Neets to support Firefox, Chrome and Safari. (need to work with android and apple)
+- Needs to support Firefox, Chrome and Safari. (need to work with android and apple)